- Soil Association

 - Save our soil

-- Five ways you can save our soils at home
+- How to save our soil at home

-In your own back garden, on a windowsill or on a shared allotment, growing your own is the most environmentally-friendly way to get your food.
+It can be in your own back garden, on a windowsill or on a shared allotment.
+It's the most environmentally-friendly and healthiest way to get your food.

 Growing different vegetables and plants in your garden will help recycle nutrients back into the soil.
 It also reconnects you with where food comes from.

-Organic matter is the parts of soil that originate from plants or animals.
-It's an essential ingredient in healthy soils, helping it hold onto nutrients and water.
-In agroecological ways of farming, like organic, farmers use more manure and compost!
-As a result, long term studies have shown comparing organic and conventional farming systems that soils in organic farms have higher levels of soil microorganisms.
+Organic matter is the parts of soil that come from plants or animals.
+It's an essential ingredient in healthy soils.
+It helps it store nutrients and water.
+In nature-friendly ways of farming, like organic, farmers use more organic matter, like manure and compost.
+As a result, organic farms tend to have higher levels of soil microorganisms.
+This is a good sign of healthy soil.

 An easy way to boost soil organic matter is to apply compost.
-This ‘feeds’ your soil with a diversity of nutrients and microorganisms.
+This feeds your soil with lots of nutrients and microorganisms.
 Fallen leaves and dead plants will add to soil organic matter too.
-It also provides a home for insects and other garden-dwelling creatures.
-Why not try leaving it a bit longer before sweeping up those leaves or weeding out your wilted annual bulbs?
+It also provides a home for wildlife.
+So, why not leave it a bit longer before sweeping up those leaves or weeding out your wilted annual bulbs?

 3. Grow soil saving plants